Mati7889/Portfolio/Lotto/README.md

 - **Subsidies** provided by the state budget to support the lottery office when funds are insufficient.
 - **Prize pool management**: calculation of rewards, distribution among tiers, and jackpot rollovers.
 - **Lottery draws**: random selection of 6 out of 49 numbers.
-- **Ticket simulation**: players can purchase two types of customisable tickets (randomized and self-filled).
+- **Ticket simulation**: players can purchase two types of customizable tickets (randomized and self-filled).
 - **Player strategies**: four different approaches to filling tickets (minimalist, random, fixed numbers, fixed blank).
 - **Payout processing**: validating winning tickets and distributing prizes.
 - **Final report**: printing detailed lottery results after all draws.